Background pattern

 1. What is Farmiblastina and what is it used for

-Farmiblastina is an anticancer antibiotic that belongs to the anthracycline group and is used for the treatment of various types of cancers, administered either intravenously or in some cases intravesically (direct injection into the organ).
-Farmiblastina acts by inhibiting the cell cycle, preventing the proliferation of cancerous cells.
+Farmiblastina is an anticancer antibiotic that belongs to the anthracycline group and is used to treat different types of cancer, administered either intravenously or, in some cases, intravesically (direct injection into the organ).
+Farmiblastina works by inhibiting the cell cycle, preventing the proliferation of cancer cells.

-Farmiblastina maybe used alone or in combination with other medications, in the treatment of children and adults, for the following types of cancers:
+Farmiblastina can be used alone or in combination with other medications, in the treatment of children and adults, for the following types of cancer:

 1. Breast cancer